 Clearly, this is a duplication of specialization.
-Synergy could be sort in areas like this to bridge the gap and thus reducing redundancy in the new faculty.
+Synergy could be sort in areas like this to bridge the gap and thus reduce redundancy in the new faculty.

 Sectionalization of the profession

-Another concern is the sectionalization of the built environment profession in the universities.
+Another concern is the sectionalization of the built environment profession in universities.

-In the event where a constituent and vital department opts to leave, what becomes of the old faculty in Nigeria?
+In the event that a constituent and vital department opts to leave, what becomes of the old faculty in Nigeria?
 Will they also opt to be faculties?

-It is evident that the idea of a faculty of architecture isn’t new world over and in fact, most well known and influential universities currently run a School/faculty of architecture as against a department.
+It is evident that the idea of a faculty of architecture isn’t new the world over and in fact, most well-known and influential universities currently run a School/Faculty of architecture as against a department.

 Also, the benefits of a faculty of architecture in Nigeria outweigh whatever demerits it may have, as it provides the platform for architectural specialties to be well developed and taught in Nigeria

-This will also allow the Faculty of Architecture in Nigeria to have the independence of resources, facilities and objectives to pursue it cause better.
+This will also allow the Faculty of Architecture in Nigeria to have the independence of resources, facilities and objectives to pursue its cause better.